 In order to help to understand how to use it, let’s see how Milan’s underground works and what it consists of.
 Officially metro system is covered by four lines fully functional while the fifth (called blue line is under construction).
 It’s 96,9 km long with average daily 1.500.000 passengers.

 Below are four underground lines indicated by numbers and corresponding colors (red, green, yellow and lilac).
-Each of these lines will be represented by its maps including the general Milan metro map.
+Each of these lines will be represented by maps including those found in Milan metro maps.

 To addition to four metro lines, Milan has a railway loop (in Italian ‘passante ferroviario‘) that is an almost entirely underground system (called Lines S) that crosses Milan with 5 lines called “suburban lines” connecting the hinterland area of Milan and the city center.
 Actually there are 13 S lines